-Once you have created a surface in Titan, you need to match it to the desired Ai surface or Prism Zero.
+Once you have created a surface in Titan, you need to match it to the Ai surface.
 Click on the {Link} button on the unmatched surface at the bottom, then click on the Screen 1 surface at the top (or you can click "Link to new Surface" to automatically create a new surface and link to it).